jovotech/jovo-framework/README.md

 What we're currently working on:
 * Alexa Audioplayer Skills
-* Adding DynamoDB and other databases as a persistence layer
+* Dialog Mode
-* Adding analytics integrations
+* Adding more DB integrations
+* Adding more visual output options

 ## We need your help